Developers(s) – Nintendo EAD

 One reason why I believe this game doesn’t match the quality of most other Mario Kart titles is because the visuals are not the best on the GameCube; either from a graphical or conceptual standpoint.
-The tracks are some of the worst in the series; even including my all-time least favourite track; Baby Park.
+The tracks are some of the worst in the series; even including my all-time least favorite track; Baby Park.
 Aside from that, it also had most probably the worst incarnation of Rainbow Road in the entire series.
-There are a select few tracks that stand out, but nowhere on the same levels as the track in entries such as Mario Kart 8, Wii or even 7.
+There are a select few tracks that stand out, but nowhere on the same levels as the track in entries such as Mario Kart 8, Wii, or even 7.

 Gameplay – 6/10

-For the most part, the game plays out pretty much like any other Mario Kart game, and the addition of a second driver does make for an interesting twist in gameplay, since players can be at a disadvantage if the passenger falls off after taking too many hits from items.
-The problems are that most of the tracks in the game don’t necessarily make for a particularly gruelling challenge, in lieu of the series’ tradition, and hey also added something else, which has been a recurring thing in other Mario Kart games since, that I have never been a fan of; cannons.
+For the most part, the game plays out pretty much like any other Mario Kart game, and the addition of a second driver does make for an interesting twist in gameplay since players can be at a disadvantage if the passenger falls off after taking too many hits from items.
+The problems are that most of the tracks in the game don’t necessarily make for a particularly grueling challenge, in lieu of the series’ tradition, and they also added something else, which has been a recurring thing in other Mario Kart games since, that I have never been a fan of; cannons.
 In some tracks, there are cannons that transport players from one area of the course to the other, and to me, it’s always been a sign of developers literally cutting corners.

 Controls – 10/10